clemstarosta/ProjectISMIN/README.md

 # **Web & android development project - Web part**
 # Famous women in Paris - Portraits - Paris Data

+#### This projet is deploy on Clever Cloud in 'ISMIN CS' - 'Women - CSHB'
 ## This project contains the following files

 - A `Woman` interface containing 7 string attributes: